-Wide-ranging side-effects of CDR methods have been identified that can either weaken or strengthen the carbon sequestration and cooling potential of these methods and affect the achievement of sustainable development goals (high confidence).
-Biophysical and biogeochemical side-effects of CDR methods are associated with changes in surface albedo, the water cycle, emissions of CH4 and N2O, ocean acidification and marine ecosystem productivity (high confidence).
-These side-effects and associated Earth system feedbacks can decrease carbon uptake and/or change local and regional climate, and in turn limit the CO2 sequestration and cooling potential of specific CDR methods (medium confidence).
-Deployment of CDR, particularly on land, can also affect water quality and quantity, food production and biodiversity, with consequences for the achievement of related sustainable development goals (high confidence).
-These effects are often highly dependent on local context, management regime, prior land use, and scale of deployment (high confidence).
-A wide range of co-benefits are obtained with methods that seek to restore natural ecosystems or improve soil carbon (high confidence).
-The biogeochemical effects of terminating CDR are expected to be small for most CDR methods (medium confidence). {5.6.2.2; Figure 5.36; Cross-Chapter Box 5.1} Characteristics of carbon dioxide removal (CDR) methods, ordered according to the time scale of carbon storage Figure 5.36: Characteristics of carbon dioxide removal (CDR) methods, ordered according to the time scale of carbon storage.
-The first column shows biogeophysical (for open-ocean methods) or technical (for all other methods) sequestration potentials (i.e. the sequestration potentials constrained by biological, geophysical, geochemical limits and thermodynamics and, for technical potentials, availability of technologies and practices; technical potentials for some methods also consider social or environmental factors if these represent strong barriers for deployment; see Glossary), classified into low (< 0.3 GtCO2 yr-1), moderate (0.3-3 GtCO2 yr-1) and large (>3 GtCO2 yr-1) (details underlying this classification are provided in Supplementary Materials Table 5.SM.5).
+Figure 5.36 | Characteristics of carbon dioxide removal (CDR) methods, ordered according to the time scale of carbon storage.
+The first column shows biogeophysical (for open-ocean methods) or technical (for all other methods) sequestration potentials (i.e., the sequestration potentials constrained by biological, geophysical, geophysical limits and thermodynamics and, for technical potentials, availability of technologies and practices; technical potentials for some methods also consider social or environmental factors if these represent strong barriers for deployment; see Glossary, Annex VII), classified into low (<0.3 GtCO2 yr-1), moderate (0.3-3 GtCO2 yr-1) and large (>3 GtCO2 yr-1) (details underlying this classification are provided in Supplementary Materials Table 5.SM.5).
 The other columns show Earth system feedbacks that deployment of a given CDR method would have on carbon sequestration and climate, along with biogeochemical, biophysical, and other side effects of a given method.
 Earth system feedbacks do not include the direct effect of CO2 sequestration on atmospheric CO2, only secondary effects.
 For Earth system feedbacks, the colours indicate whether the feedbacks strengthen or weaken carbon sequestration and the climate cooling effect of a given CDR method.
-For biogeochemical and biophysical side effects the colours indicate whether the deployment of a CDR method increases or decreases the magnitude of the effect, whereas for co-benefits and trade-offs the colour indicates whether deployment of a CDR method results in beneficial (co-benefits) or adverse side-effects (trade-offs) for water quality and quantity, food production and biodiversity.
-The details and references underlying the Earth system feedback and side-effect assessment are provided in Supplementary Materials Table 5.SM.4.
+For biogeochemical and biophysical side effects the colours indicate whether the deployment of a CDR method increases or decreases the magnitude of the effect, whereas for co-benefits and trade-offs the colour indicates whether deployment of a CDR method results in beneficial (co-benefits) or adverse side effects (trade-offs) for water quality and 🖌 quantity, food production and biodiversity.
+The details and references underlying the Earth system feedback and side effect assessment are provided in Supplementary Materials Table 5.SM.4.
 Further details on data sources and processing are available in the chapter data table (Table 5.SM.6).
-Sausen, Klimaänderung 2.5

-Biogeochemical Implications of Carbon Dioxide Removal and Solar Radiation Modification (4) Solar radiation modification (SRM) would increase the global land and ocean CO2 sinks (medium confidence) but would not stop CO2 from increasing in the atmosphere, thus exacerbating ocean acidification under continued anthropogenic emissions (high confidence).
+Biogeochemical Implications of Carbon Dioxide Removal and Solar Radiation Modification (4)

+Solar radiation modification (SRM) would increase the global land and ocean CO_2 sinks (medium confidence) but would not stop CO_2 from increasing in the atmosphere, thus exacerbating ocean acidification under continued anthropogenic emissions (high confidence).
 SRM acts to cool the planet relative to unmitigated climate change, which would increase the land sink by reducing plant and soil respiration and slow the reduction of ocean carbon uptake due to warming (medium confidence).
 SRM would not counteract or stop ocean acidification (high confidence).
 The sudden and sustained termination of SRM would rapidly increase global warming, with the return of positive and negative effects on the carbon sinks (very high confidence) {4.6.3; 5.6.3}

-IPCC 2021, Chap.
-5 Cumulative carbon dioxide (CO2) uptake by land and ocean carbon sinks in response to stratospheric sulfur dioxide (SO2) injection
+Cumulative carbon dioxide (CO2) uptake by land and ocean carbon sinks in response to stratospheric sulfur dioxide (SO2) injection

-Figure 5.37: Cumulative carbon dioxide (CO2) uptake by land and ocean carbon sinks in response to stratospheric sulfur dioxide (SO2) injection.
-Results are shown for a scenario with 50-year (2020-2069) continuous stratospheric SO2 injection at a rate of 5 Tg per year appplied to a RCP4.5 baseline scenario (GeoMIP experiment G4; Kravitz et al., (2011)), followed by termination in year 2070.
-Anomalies are shown relative to RCP4.5 for the multimodel ensemble mean and for each of six ESMs over the 50-year period of stratospheric SO2 injection (left), and over 20 years after termination of SO2 injection (right).
+Figure 5.37 | Cumulative carbon dioxide (CO2) uptake by land and ocean carbon sinks in response to stratospheric sulphur dioxide (SO2) injection.
+Results are shown for a scenario with 50-year (2020-2069) continuous stratospheric SO2 injection at a rate of 5 Tg yr-1 appplied to a RCP4.5 baseline scenario (GeoMIP experiment G4; Kravitz et al., 2011), followed by termination in year 2070.
+Anomalies are shown relative to RCP4.5 for the multi-model ensemble mean and for each of six Earth system models (ESMs) over the 50-year period of stratospheric SO2 injection (left-hand side), and over 20 years after termination of SO2 injection (right-hand side).
 Adapted from Plazzotta et al. (2019).
 Further details on data sources and processing are available in the chapter data table (Table 5.SM.6).